beamable/UnrealSDK/Docs/docs/Use Guide/Unreal SDK - Intro.md

  2. Check out the `latest` (or your preferred version) tagged release.
  3. Run the `init_repo.sh` script.
  4. Generating Project Files.
+ 5. \[Optional] Verify things are working by compiling the editor of our SDK project.

 Next up, install our dependencies.